 ** In the ''Deus Ex'' universe, the world has been ruled by the Illuminati for thousands of years, who were responsible for all those periods of tyranny.
 Now that the Illuminati have been overthrown by [=MJ12=], who are dependent on technology and global communication, Tong thinks the human race has the chance to be free; it will be the first time in known history that the human race is not controlled by a global conspiracy.
 But the sequel shows that the writers agree with you, and Tong was wrong - the Collapse just brings chaos and war, not freedom, and Tong deeply regrets his actions in Invisible War.

-** Despite being a rather crazy plan, I thought Tong at least made a case for global collapse.
-"Government on a scale comprehensible to its citizens" is a notion that stuck with me.
+** Despite being a rather crazy plan, I thought Tong at least made a case for global collapse; "A dark age, an age of city-states, craftsmen, government on a scale comprehensible to its citizens" is a notion that stuck with me.
 Perhaps it indicates a difference between the real world and the world of Deus Ex.
 In our world, communication is bad for tyranny.
 In Deus Ex, technology gives tyrants a chance to control the world.